carpentries-lab/good-enough-practices/episodes/03-software.md

 ### Do not comment and uncomment sections of code to control a program's behavior

-since this is error prone and makes it difficult or impossible to automate analyses.
+This is error prone and makes it difficult or impossible to automate analyses.
 Instead, put if/else statements in the program to control what it does.

 ### Provide a simple example or test data set

-that users (including
+Users (including
-yourself) can run to determine whether the program is working and whether it gives a known correct output for a simple known input.
+yourself) can run your program on this set to determine whether it is working and whether it gives a known correct output for a simple known input.
-Such a "build and smoke test" is particularly helpful when supposedly-innocent changes are being made to the program, or when it has to run on several different machines, e.g., the developer's laptop and the department's cluster.
+Such a test is particularly helpful when supposedly-innocent changes are being made to the program, or when it has to run on several different machines, e.g., the developer's laptop and the department's cluster.
+This type of test is called an integration test.

 ### Submit code to a reputable DOI-issuing repository

-upon submission of
-paper, just as you do with data.
+Time this for submission of your paper, just as you do with data.
 Your software is as much a product of your research as your papers, and should be as easy for people to credit.
 DOIs for software are provided by Figshare[^13] and